 My lo-fi wireframes limit scroll fatigue with minimal information per page.
 All screens are a max of two clicks away via a bottom tab bar, easy to reach for mobile users.

-My initial choice of Glassmorphic style made WCAG compliant contrast challenging and also felt disconnected from current fintech trends.
+My initial choice of Glassmorphic style made WCAG compliant contrast challenging and also felt disconnected from current Fintech trends.

 Using a combination of Stark, A11y, and Able plug-ins I verified color contrast requirements for all text and important elements on all frames.